cipherstash/eqlpy/README.md

 ```

 [!NOTE]
 The column type in the database is `cs_encrypted_v1` which is encrypted type defined in [EQL](https://github.com/cipherstash/encrypt-query-language/blob/main/docs/reference/PAYLOAD.md).
-Internally EQL just uses JSON.
+Internally EQL uses JSON.

 `eqlpy` supports many different data types, including numbers, dates and JSON.
 See the [Reference](#) docs for more information.